 1155 E. 60th Street

-Resney Gugwor is an MA Teaching Fellow of Comparative Human Development (CHD).
-He earned his MA in comparative human development in 2016, his MA in the social sciences from MAPSS in 2013, and his BA in psychology from Northeastern Illinois University in 2012.
-His research interests focus on identity and action across political/educational contexts and through the use of quantitative and qualitative methods he is able to demonstrate both the breadth and depth of these identity processes.
+Resney Gugwor is an MA Teaching Fellow of Comparative Human Development (CHD) in MAPSS.
+He earned his PhD in comparative human development in 2021, his MA in comparative human development in 2016, his MA in the social sciences from MAPSS in 2013, and his BA in psychology from Northeastern Illinois University in 2012.
+His research interests focus on identity and action across political/educational contexts and using quantitative and qualitative methods he demonstrates both the breadth and depth of these identity processes.